-- Challenge: Foster and homeless students face multiple challenges attending school on a regular basis due to the circumstances they face. - Support: - Appoint a designated staff member or liaison to serve as the point of contact for foster and homeless students, providing individualized support, resources, and guidance to foster connections and address attendance challenges. - Collaborate with homeless education liaisons or community organizations specialized in supporting homeless students, who can provide resources, referrals, and advocacy to enhance student connectedness and address attendance barriers. - Foster communication and collaboration between school staff, caseworkers, and caregivers of foster and homeless students to ensure coordinated efforts, timely interventions, and shared responsibility for supporting student connectedness and reducing chronic absenteeism. - Free and Reduced Lunch: - Challenge: In the 2021-2022 school year, 50.8% of students eligible for free and reduced lunch were chronically absent. - Support:
+- Challenge: Foster and homeless students face multiple challenges attending school on a regular basis due to the circumstances they face. - Support: - Appoint a designated staff member or liaison to serve as the point of contact for foster and homeless students, providing individualized support, resources, and guidance to foster connections and address attendance challenges. - Collaborate with homeless education liaisons or community organizations specialized in supporting homeless students, who can provide resources, referrals, and advocacy to enhance student connectedness and address attendance barriers. - Foster communication and collaboration between school staff, caseworkers, and caregivers of foster and homeless students to ensure coordinated efforts, timely interventions, and shared responsibility for supporting student connectedness and reducing chronic absenteeism. - Free and Reduced Lunch: - Challenge: In the 2021-2022 school year, 50.8% of students eligible for free and reduced lunch were chronically absent.
+No data was available for this student group in 2022-2023.

-Remove financial barriers by providing scholarships or reduced fees for extracurricular activities, allowing free/reduced lunch students to actively participate and engage in a variety of activities.

-• Migrant:

-Challenge: N/A

-Support:

-• Racial/Ethnic Groups:

-• Challenge: In the 2021-2022 school year, there was a small gap in chronic absenteeism rates between the overall rate of 50.8% compared to Hispanic students at 51.2%.

-• Support:

-- Develop and implement a culturally responsive curriculum that incorporates diverse perspectives, histories, and experiences to promote student engagement and connectedness. - Create affinity groups and cultural clubs that celebrate the diverse racial and ethnic backgrounds of students, providing a space for students to connect, share experiences, and foster a sense of belonging. - Facilitate intercultural dialogue and awareness activities, such as cultural exchange events, guest speakers, and workshops, to promote understanding, respect, and appreciation for different racial and ethnic groups.

-• Students with IEPs:

-• Challenge: Regular attendance is vital for students with an IEP so that they can receive specialized support to ensure academic success.
+- Support: - Remove financial barriers by providing scholarships or reduced fees for extracurricular activities, allowing free/reduced lunch students to actively participate and engage in a variety of activities. - Migrant: - Challenge: N/A - Support: - Racial/Ethnic Groups: - Challenge: In the 2022-2023 school year, there was a small gap in chronic absenteeism rates between the overall rate of 39.6% compared to Hispanic students at 35.8%. - Support: - Develop and implement a culturally responsive curriculum that incorporates diverse perspectives, histories, and experiences to promote student engagement and connectedness. - Create affinity groups and cultural clubs that celebrate the diverse racial and ethnic backgrounds of students, providing a space for students to connect, share experiences, and foster a sense of belonging. - Facilitate intercultural dialogue and awareness activities, such as cultural exchange events, guest speakers, and workshops, to promote understanding, respect, and appreciation for different racial and ethnic groups. - Students with IEPs: - Challenge: Regular attendance is vital for students with an IEP so that they can receive specialized support to ensure academic success. - Support: - Ensure that IEP teams actively involve the student, parents/guardians, and relevant school staff to collaboratively develop and review IEPs that address the student's unique needs for academic, social, and emotional support. - Foster collaboration among general education teachers, special education teachers, support staff, and parents to ensure effective implementation of the student's IEP and provide training opportunities to enhance understanding and implementation of strategies that promote student connectedness.

-Support:

-- Ensure that IEP teams actively involve the student, parents/guardians, and relevant school staff to collaboratively develop and review IEPs that address the student's unique needs for academic, social, and emotional support. - Foster collaboration among general education teachers, special education teachers, support staff, and parents to ensure effective implementation of the student's IEP and provide training opportunities to enhance understanding and implementation of strategies that promote student connectedness.